Alison L. Lefkovitz

 Alison Lefkovitz received her Ph.D. from the University of Chicago in 2010 and taught at Miami University before joining the Federated Department of History at Rutgers-Newark and the New Jersey Institute of Technology.
 As an assistant professor of history at NJIT, she teaches the history of law and culture in the United States and is Director of the Law, Technology and Culture (LTC) program, comprising the LTC major and the Legal Studies minor.
 She is currently completing revisions to her book manuscript, The Politics of Marriage in the Era of Women’s Liberation.
 In it, she explores how legal and political agents worked the category of gender out of marriage, and how a host of lawmakers, judges, activists, and ordinary Americans subsequently struggled to redefine family and marriage without gender.
 She argues that eliminating the legal gendered roles of husband and wife ultimately helped both to transform the political economy and to produce a conservative backlash.

-Alison Lefkovitz, assistant professor of history, recently wrote a framing essay for the newly launched Child Custody Project website.
+She has also written a framing essay for the Child Custody Project website.
 The site explores child custody issues nationwide within a broad historical and legal context with the goal of providing an impartial, interdisciplinary resource for scholars, practitioners and the public at large.

 The framing essays are central to the site, authored by leading scholars and practitioners on key issues in the complex field of child custody.
 Essays address topics such as the history of child custody in Virginia, the definition of family and child custody issues, child custody in the media, alternative dispute resolution, and the “best interests of the child” standard.
 Click here to read Lefkovitz’s essay.